dasharn/Dasharn/README.md

 ## Skills

-- Proficient in programming languages such as Python, Java, and C++.
+- Proficient in programming languages such as Python, Java
 - Familiarity with web development technologies including HTML, CSS, and JavaScript.
 - Experience with data structures, algorithms, and problem-solving.
 - Strong analytical and problem-solving abilities.